Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 1. Download openmtbmap-ALPS and the latest version of mkgmap
 2. Create a folder like ~/openmtbmap_alps and unzip your downloaded version
-3. Open the .exe file and extract all files called 6528xxxx.img (maptiles) and 7528xxxx (counterlines), and a typ file (the layout of the map).
+3. Open the .exe file and extract all files called 6528xxxx.img (maptiles) and 7528xxxx (contour lines), and a typ file (the layout of the map).
 For this sample we choose *widealp.TYP*

-The folder should now contain all map tiles, the counterlines, the layout file and the extracted files from mkgmap.
+The folder should now contain all map tiles, the contour lines, the layout file and the extracted files from mkgmap.

 Now start your console, browse to your folder and copy the following code: